Living Gluten-Free For Dummies (Australia/New Zealand Edition)

 All grains containing gluten and any ingredients derived from them must always be listed on food labels.

-The source of the grain is usually in brackets, but sometimes other terms are used, like ‘contains ingredients from wheat’, ‘contains gluten’ or similar.
+The source of the grain is usually in brackets, but sometimes summary statements are used after the ingredient list, like ‘contains ingredients from wheat’, ‘contains gluten’ or similar.

 If a product is labelled GLUTEN-FREE, this information overrides the ingredient list, because any problem ingredient has been so highly processed gluten can no longer be detected.